Russian journalist who held ‘no war’ sign on TV says she was questioned for 14 hours

 ‘I wasn’t allowed to get in touch with my family or friends, I was denied access to a lawyer’

-The Russian journalist who interrupted a state TV news bulletin to protest against the Russian invasion of Ukraine has revealed details of her 14-hour gruelling interrogation by the authorities.
+The Russian journalist who interrupted a state TV news bulletin to protest against the Russian invasion of Ukraine has spoken about her fears for her safety, after revealing she was interrogated for 14 hours by the authorities.

-Marina Ovsyannikova had run into the news studio of Kremlin-run Channel One and held up an anti-war sign behind newsreader Yekaterina Andreyeva while she was on air.
+Marina Ovsyannikova ran into the news studio of Kremlin-run Channel One and held up an anti-war sign behind newsreader Yekaterina Andreyeva while she was on air on Monday evening.

+In her first television interview since the extraordinary incident, Ms Ovsyannikova, the editor of the channel, told Reuters she was worried for her wellbeing.
+She also expressed her hope that her fellow citizens would come to see the Kremlin’s narrative about events in Ukraine as propaganda.

+She added that she had no plans to flee Russia and hoped she would not face criminal charges.

-Ms Ovsyannikova, the editor of the channel, said she was questioned for 14 hours and alleged she was not given any legal help.
+Ms Ovsyannikova earlier told reporters that she had been questioned for 14 hours and alleged she was not given any legal help.
 She was also fined 30,000 roubles (£200) for interrupting the bulletin.

 “The interrogation lasted for more than 14 hours, I wasn’t allowed to get in touch with my family or friends, I was denied access to a lawyer,” Ms Ovsyannikova said after her court hearing.